 - Basics, first.
-Follow always a top-down thinking starting by the best-practises of CS.
+Follow always top-down thinking starting by the best-practises of CS.

 - Think different.
 Simple is harder than complex, which means you’ll need to use your creativity.

-- Synthesis is the key of communication.
+- Synthesis is the key to communication.
 We have to write code for humans not machines.

 - Keep it plain.
-Try to keep your designs with few layers of indirection.
+Try to keep your designs with a few layers of indirection.

 - Clean kipple and redundancy.
 Minimalism is all about removing distractions.

-So, stop following blindy a trend just because it’s cool or because everyone is using it or talking about it and start actually to find what really works for you.
+So, stop following blindly a trend just because it’s cool or because everyone is using it or talking about it and start actually to find what really works for you.